-A lot of harsh, often political, words had been preached from the pulpit in our family church in the preceding years, making it clear that our family’s belief system, which strayed a bit from orthodoxy, was no longer welcome.
-So, we had a rather fractured relationship with our home church.
-Add to that the difficulties of accommodating a wonderful child, who, at the time, had the attention span of a gnat, and we were effectively left to stay home on Sundays.
+A lot of harsh, often political words had been preached from the pulpit in our family church in the preceding years.
+It had been made very clear that our family’s eclectic belief system, which strayed a bit from orthodoxy, was no longer welcome.
+This resulted in a rather fractured relationship with our home church.
+Add to that the difficulties of accommodating a wonderful child, who, at the time, had the attention span of a gnat.
+We basically had no choice but to stay home on Sundays.

 Finding Like-Minded Moms

 We started with a very casual group of secular homeschoolers, meeting at parks and doing outings.
 But that ended shortly after it began, as co-ops sometimes do.
 With drama.

 We then moved on to another, budding co-op.
 By this time, my younger son had joined our homeschool adventure.
 This co-op, once it got its legs up under it, became a successful organization.
 Of course, like all volunteer groups, you would have the occasional drama.
 But it was not enough drama to deter a few courageous moms from keeping it going, year after year.
 Unlike the other group, this co-op was able to rise again from the ashes.
 Eventually a few of those who had flown the coop, so to speak, came back.
 With no small thanks to the Earth Moms and their stellar healing powers.

 I grew up in the canned and frozen “convenience” food era of the sixties and severties.
 But by the 2010’s, when I began homeschooling, the organic movement was in full bloom.